UlrikJonasLove/Understanding-Typescript/README.md

 * Decorator factories

+### Third Party Libraries

+* @Types/someNpmPackage for typescript when using javascript npm packages
+* declare as a last resort
+* class-transformer
+* class-validator

 ### Project - Drag and Drop
 This project uses some of the key features of TypeScript.
 It is a simple drag and drop project where you can drag and drop elements from one container to another.
 It uses the following features:
 * Classes